Masontysom/Email_alert_report_automation/README.md

-# email-alert-report-automation
+# 📬 Email Alert Report Automation

-Automated email alert parser and Excel report generator for critical system events, developed for Multilink Pvt.
-Ltd.
+An automated email monitoring and Excel reporting tool used at Multilink Pvt.
+Ltd. to parse daily critical alerts from Gmail and generate structured reports for operational visibility.